angular/angular-cli/.github/ISSUE_TEMPLATE/Bug.md

 For very common issues when using Angular Universal, please see [this doc](docs/gotchas.md).
 This includes issues for `window is not defined` and other hiccups when adopting Angular Universal for the first time.
 -->

----
-name: 🐞 Bug Report
-about: Something is broken in Angular Universal
----

 # 🐞 Bug report